Bouteilles d'huile de CBD Mellowoil de 1200 mg et 4800 mg entourées de noix de coco, illustrant les produits naturels à base de CBD pour le bien-être.

 Fat-soluble compounds don’t distribute directly into the bloodstream, unlike water-soluble compounds.
 They instead transform into tiny molecules called micelles.

 When you eat fats, the body produces enzymes to help break down these compounds and turn them into micelles.
-This then allows the micelles to travel along your lymphatic system, which eventually reaches your bloodstream.
-Your fatty tissues and liver store any excess that is left over.
+This lets the micelles travel along your lymphatic system, which eventually reaches your bloodstream.
+Your fatty tissues and liver store any excess that’s left over.

 All of the carrier oils used in CBD oil are fat-soluble and chosen for their fat content and effectiveness.